On the 19th of June 2022, the cycling club Cykelintresset will host a ”grande randonnée” called Midnight Sun Randonnnée 1200 (MSR).

 Hattfjelldal Hotel is the first check in Norway and here too the event has a room for the participants.
 The next checkpoint is Yttervik Camping & Cabins situated on the Ranfjord.
 A 4-6 bed cabin is at disposal of the event here.
 Not far from Yttervik camping is the port city of Mo i Rana.
 The course follows the European route E6 which makes a detour around the town centre but if you want to take a sleeping break in Mo then a stay at Scandic Meyergården Hotel is recommended.
 Mo has a selection of restaurants and shops.
 If you visit Mo, you need to connect to the course again where you left it.

-From Mo the course leads up into the mountains again to the Arctic Circle Centre at the Arctic Circle.
+From Mo the course leads up onto the fell Saltfjellet to the Arctic Circle Centre at the Arctic Circle.
 This is only a food checkpoint.
-After the Arctic Circle, the course leaves the E6 at Junkerdal where it and turns east back to Sweden.
-Before this, there are two more alternatives for an overnight stay which are not checkpoints: Saltfjellet Hotel Arctic Circle and Saltdal tourist centre.
-For the latter option you will need to make a detour of about 1 km, but in addition to sleeping places they also have a grocery store and restaurant.
+A last place to sleep before the Arctic Circle is the guesthouse Krokstrand Café & Rooms in Krokstranda.
+Coming down from Saltfjell, the course leaves the E6 at Junkerdal where it and turns east back to Sweden.
+The last overnight alternative before leaving Norway is Saltdal tourist centre situated on a detour of 1 km from the route.
+In addition to motel rooms and cabins the facility also has a grocery store and restaurant.

 After Junkerdal and the Swedish border comes the brevet’s seventh checkpoint Sandviken Mountain Lodge on Lake Tjaktjaure.
-Here, too, the event has a cabin at its disposal.
+Here, too, the event has a cabin at its disposal and there are cabins to rent.
 The eighth checkpoint is Hornavan Hotel in Arjeplog.
 In addition to sleeping accommodations for the participants the hotel also has a restaurant.
-The last checkpoint that offers sleeping arrangements is Sorsele Community Centre in Sorsele.
+The last checkpoint that offers organised sleeping arrangements is Sorsele Community Centre in Sorsele.

 Umeå – Scandic Plaza Umeå